-- LEA background template to organize key information about each LEA and the schools the team will visit

-- Visit agenda template

 - Interview and focus group questions for LEA CTE staff, school/CTE center leaders, teachers, students, school counselors, career coaches, work-based learning staff, and any other appropriate LEA staff

 - Classroom visit protocol

 - Notes organizer

 - Debrief protocol and tools

-Post-visit report template for LEAs
+- Post-visit report template for LEAs

 In Winter 2023, CTE Committee staff planned pilot visits to take place during spring 2024.
 At this point, it was decided to plan the visits with a LEA-level approach, rather than a focus on individual schools, with a goal of visiting several schools within a LEA to give the CTE Committee an understanding of the LEA strategy as well as that of the individual schools.
-For more information on this approach, see the Overall Proposed CTE ERT Plan section of this plan.
+For more information on this approach, see the Proposed CTE ERT Plan section of this plan.
 The CTE Committee decided to visit one smaller and one larger LEA for the pilot.
 A key question the team wanted to answer with this approach was whether the design of visits would need to vary depending on LEA size.

-In Spring 2024, the CTE Committee organized and carried out two pilot visits: One to Queen Anne's County and one to Anne Arundel County.
+In Spring 2024, the CTE Committee organized and carried out two pilot visits: one to Queen Anne's County Public Schools and one to Anne Arundel County Public Schools.
 Queen Anne's County has one of the smallest student populations in Maryland and has CTE programs only in its two comprehensive high schools.
 The CTE ERT visited both schools, so the visit "covered" the whole county.
 Anne Arundel County is one of the larger LEAs in the state and has a different structure for CTE, with programs delivered in two regional CTE centers and seven comprehensive high schools.
-We decided to visit one CTE center and one comprehensive high school, with the goal of seeing a representative set of CTE schools in the LEA.
-The visit team agreed that this was a good approach to getting a snapshot of the LEA in LEAs with a mixed delivery system.
-The team did acknowledge the need to spend more time on understanding the LEA .
+The CTE ERT visited one CTE center and one comprehensive high school in Anne Arundel, with the goal of seeing a representative set of CTE schools in the LEA.
+The visit team agreed that this was a good approach to getting a snapshot of LEAs with a mixed delivery system.
+The team did acknowledge the need to spend more time on understanding the LEAs prior to the visits, possibly inclusive of a longer orientation and overview provided by LEA CTE leadership.

-For both visits, teams were assembled that included CTE Committee staff, the LEA CTE Director, a CTE Committee member, MSDE staff, CTE Directors from neighboring LEAs, Blueprint Coordinators, and Local Workforce Development Board members and/or staff.
+For both visits, teams were assembled that included CTE Committee staff, the LEA CTE Director, a CTE Committee member, MSDE staff, CTE Directors from neighboring LEAs, Blueprint Coordinators, and Local Workforce Development Board staff.
 An AIB staff member was also invited to participate in both visits.
 This team brought perspectives from policy, the classroom, and industry.
 Before each visit, an orientation session was held to review the site visit agenda and other ERT tools.
 The LEA CTE Director and key LEA CTE staff were also invited to the orientation to provide an overview of the LEA's CTE system as well as strengths and challenges.
-At each school, the team visited classrooms and held focus groups with teachers, school leaders, students, school counselors, career coaches, and work-based learning staff to better understand the system from their perspectives (see agendas in Appendix A).
+At each school, the team visited classrooms and held focus groups with teachers, school leaders, students, school counselors, career coaches, and work-based learning staff to better understand the system from their perspectives (see agenda in the Appendix).

-Proposed CTE ERT Plan Overview: SYs 2024 - 2031
+Proposed CTE ERT Plan Overview | 2024-2031 School Years